beboper0/cafe-jindo/wp-content/plugins/optinmonster/readme.txt

 == Changelog ==

 **Most Recent Changes:**

+= 2.5.0 =
+* Fix the Shareable MonsterLink URL for campaigns.
+* Updated integration provider logo images, and prepared for new integrations.
+* Improved workflow for Onboarding Wizard.
+* Prevent wizard keyboard navigation when in input/textarea/form-element.
+* Added filters to many of the script-tags we output.

 = 2.4.1 =
 * Fix "Cannot read property 'isDevelopment' of undefined" when connecting woocommerce.